Suzette Quintanilla: 1995-2009: Selena Etc. and fashion business

 Salcedo's designs were inspired by Selena's personal and evening wear, avoiding her signature spandex, rhinestones, and bustiers.
-Suzette believed the line reflected Selena's vision: stylish, youthful, comfortable, and affordable.
-Aimed at young women, the collection included sportswear and launched to strong industry praise, highlighting Selena's cultural influence.
+Suzette believed that the line reflected Selena's vision: stylish, youthful, comfortable, and affordable.
+Aimed at young women, the collection included sportswear and received industry praise for Selena's cultural influence.
 The summer 1998 fashion line shipped to 50 Sears locations in Hispanic markets, later expanding to over 200 Sears and J.C.
 Penney stores nationwide.
-Focus groups favored the bright, upbeat designs and valued the inclusion of Selena's signature as a branding element.
-Sales soared in the first week, prompting the establishment of a toll-free number to help customers locate the nearest Sears store carrying the collection.
-Salcedo described the collection as a modern take on retro 1960s and 1970s styles, featuring silhouettes, and a cleaner, fashion-forward palette.
-Suzette called the line "very hip, very sexy, [and] very fun", a sentiment echoed by consumers and industry insiders.
-Roy Campbell of The Philadelphia Inquirer praised the collection for its blend of vibrant junior trends with Selena's signature stretch fabrics.
-Doreen Rivera of Latina magazine noted the fashion industry's historic neglect of the Hispanic market, calling the Selena line a powerful affirmation of its style and influence.
-While some saw it as niche, Suzette rejected that label, insisting the collection had universal appeal.
+Focus groups liked the bright, upbeat designs and the inclusion of Selena's signature.
+Sales were strong in the first week, prompting a toll-free number to help customers locate the nearest Sears store carrying the collection.
+Salcedo described the collection as a modern take on retro 1960s and 1970s styles, with silhouettes and a cleaner palette.
+Suzette called the line "very hip, very sexy, [and] very fun", a sentiment echoed by consumers and the fashion industry.
+Roy Campbell of The Philadelphia Inquirer praised the collection for its vibrant junior trends and Selena's signature stretch fabrics.
+Doreen Rivera of Latina magazine noted the fashion industry's previous neglect of the Hispanic market, calling the Selena line an affirmation of its style and influence.
+Suzette did not see the collection as niche, saying that it had universal appeal.
 Strong early sales led Sears to expand the line to more stores and request a children's collection.
-The summer 1998 line entered markets in Mexico and Puerto Rico, with the "Selena" label gaining international recognition and spotlighting the Hispanic youth market.
-Initially projected to earn $5 million, the line doubled expectations, generating $10 million in its first year.
-A portion of the proceeds supported the Selena Foundation.
-The venture also created new jobs based in Dallas.
-By October 1998, Salcedo and Suzette began work on the Spring 1999 line, completing designs by December.
+The summer 1998 line entered markets in Mexico and Puerto Rico, with the "Selena" label gaining international recognition and highlighting the Hispanic youth market.
+Initially projected to earn $5 million, the line had sales of $10 million in its first year.
+A portion of the proceeds supported the Selena Foundation, and the venture created jobs in Dallas.
+Salcedo and Suzette began work on the spring 1999 line in October 1998, completing designs by December.